using data to understand the past, present and future

 Data Analysis & Decision Making through the URA

-The URA has partnered with Tolemi's BuildingBlocks analytical tool to aggregate property and market level data from city departments and authorities and guide strategic planning on:
+The URA partners with Tolemi for use of its BuildingBlocks analytical tool to aggregate property and market level data from city departments and authorities and guide strategic planning on:

 Like the URA, city agencies and authorities across the country use the BuildingBlocks user-friendly interface to identify, vet and prioritize properties for Land Bank activities; to inform strategic demolitions; to identify vacant structures; and to deploy policy and programmatic resources to stabilize property values.

 BuildingBlocks allows the URA to:

 - Perform quick analysis of tax delinquent/ building permits by geographic area